Lullabot/media_mpx/README.md

+# This project is now archived and continues on at https://www.drupal.org/project/media_mpx

 # Media mpx for Drupal 8

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->